-With the INSCYD Critical Power testing service that you can do anywhere in the world, using only your power meter, you will learn get accurate information about your own physiology.
+With the INSCYD Power Performance Decoder (PPD) service is one you can do anywhere in the world, using only your power meter, you will learn get accurate information about your own physiology.
 And when you know what your VO2max, VLaMax, Anaerobic Threshold, Fat and Carb oxidation rates are, suddenly your training will no longer be a bunch of guesswork (you might call it educated guesswork, but it's still guesswork).

 Not only CAN you do this testing anywhere in the world, but you literally CANNOT do this testing in almost any laboratory.
 Typically these labs will only test your VO2max and your threshold, but you will not get to know your VLaMax.
 And since VLaMax is elite coaches' secret weapon to performance, you should never do another lab test unless they too can provide you with this crucial metric.

 Once you have completed the testing and received your results, you will KNOW for a fact which "knob to turn" - should you train your VO2max, your VLaMax, try to get your threshold to a higher percentage of VO2max, or should you practise your ability to oxidise fat?

 INSCYD’s PPD is used by world championship cyclists and triathletes around the world.